 - Put the chopped peppers and the rest of the ingredients in a medium-sized sauce pan.
-Bring it to a boil, then reduce to a lightly-bubbling simmer for 15-20 minutes.
+Bring it to a boil, then cover and reduce to a lightly-bubbling simmer for 15-20 minutes.
 Be careful when removing the lid — the vinegar steam is potent!

-- Carefully pour everything from the sauce pan into a blender.
-Blend from low to high until completely smooth.
+- While still hot, carefully pour everything into a powerful blender.
+Slowly increase speed from low to high until the sauce is completely smooth.
 This may require a few minutes of blending.

-- Pour hot sauce through a strainer into funnel set up in the mouth of your hot sanitized hot sauce bottle.
+- Pour still-hot hot sauce through a strainer into funnel set up in the mouth of your hot sanitized hot sauce bottle.
 You may need to do this in a few batches.
-Use a small spatula to stir the sauce inside the strainer to press the sauce through the mesh, occasionally lifting the strainer to scrape the sauce off the bottom and into the funnel.
+Use a small spatula to press the sauce through the strainer, occasionally lifting the strainer to scrape the sauce off the bottom and into the funnel.

-- For a hot sauce with a sweeter, fruitier profile, use apple cider or balsamic vinegar.
-For a hot sauce with citrusy notes, use lemon juice and white wine vinegar.
+- For a hot sauce with a sweeter, fruitier profile, use apple cider vinegar.
+For a hot sauce with citrusy notes, use a combination of lemon juice and white wine vinegar.

 - Stick to peppers in the same color family unless you want brown hot sauce.
 Other than that, you can really use any kind of hot pepper you want and follow the steps above.